-- 8.6 (a) A Minor penalty will be assessed to any player who trips an opposing player. - A Penalty Shot will be awarded to the non-offending team, in lieu of a Minor penalty, when a player who is in control of the puck on a breakaway in the neutral or attacking zone is tripped, otherwise fouled from behind or fouled by the opposing goaltender, and thus prevented from having a reasonable scoring opportunity, having no other opponent to pass other than the goaltender (see Rule 4.11 Penalty Shots). - 8.6 (b) A Major penalty and Game Misconduct penalty will be assessed to any player who injures an opponent by a tripping infraction that would otherwise call for a Minor penalty. - 8.6 (c) No Match penalty may be assessed for tripping. - 8.6 (d) No Misconduct penalty may be assessed for tripping. - 8.6 (e) A Game Misconduct penalty must be assessed any time a Major penalty is assessed for tripping, as detailed under Rule 8.6 (b).
+- 8.6 (a) A Minor penalty will be assessed to any player who trips an opposing player. - 8.6 (b) A Major penalty and Game Misconduct penalty will be assessed to any player who injures an opponent by a tripping infraction that would otherwise call for a Minor penalty. - 8.6 (c) No Match penalty may be assessed for tripping. - 8.6 (d) No Misconduct penalty may be assessed for tripping. - 8.6 (e) A Game Misconduct penalty must be assessed any time a Major penalty is assessed for tripping, as detailed under Rule 8.6 (b).